GSA/digitalgov.gov/content/posts/2020/01/2020-01-08-a-look-at-new-gsagov.md

 time: 18:00:00
 kicker: "USWDS"
 title: "A Look at the New GSA.gov"
-deck: "How GSA embraced the U.S. Web Design System"
+deck: "How GSA embraced the U.S. Web Design System."
 summary: ""

 # see all topics at https://digital.gov/topics